jhfatehi/pisql-server/README.md

    `$ mysql -u bob -p`

 ### use mysql through ssh tunnel from client
+1. The phrase after '-L' is in the format

+   local_socket:host:hostport.

-1.  (use pi user password.  this will open the tunnel.  if the bash shell is closed the tunnel will also close.  usering port 3307 instead of default 3306 incase ther is a local mysql server running on client)
+This binds localhost (127.0.0.1) port 3306 (the default MySQL port) from serverpi to the client's port 3307.
+The '-N' means: Do not execute a remote command.
+This is useful for just forwarding ports.
+This will open the tunnel.
+If the terminal window is closed the tunnel will also close.
+I am using port 3307 on the client instead of 3306 incase there is a local mysql server running on client.

    `$ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N`